TNK-BP "corruption" papers may stay hidden until 2013

-LONDON (Reuters) - TNK-BP TNBP.MM, the private Russian oil company that is set to be nationalized, is making a fresh attempt to prevent the publication of papers a former employee claims provide evidence of high-level corporate and government corruption.
+LONDON, Oct 23 (Reuters) - TNK-BP, the private Russian oil company that is set to be nationalised, is making a fresh attempt to prevent the publication of papers a former employee claims provide evidence of high-level corporate and government corruption.

 The gagging order, lifted by a British judge last week but still in place while the company seeks permission to appeal, is part of a dispute dating back to March this year between Russia’s third largest oil company and Igor Lazurenko.